Diagram: Cloud Application Firewall.

 The Issue of Static Firewall Rules

-In addition, you face challenges when you write firewall policies based on user IDs.
-To make your cloud application accessible from anywhere by anyone, you may as well not write firewall rules based on directory services like LDAP or Active Directory.
+In addition, writing firewall policies based on user IDs can be challenging.
+To make your cloud application accessible to anyone from anywhere, you may as well not write firewall rules based on directory services like LDAP or Active Directory.

 Compared with an on-premise solution, you have fewer options for filtering traffic between clients and the cloud application.
 In an application firewall, data is exchanged, and access is controlled to (or from) an application.
-Security of IP networks and Layer 4 ports are not the focus of application firewalls but rather the protection of applications and services.
+Application firewalls focus not on the security of IP networks and Layer 4 ports but on protecting applications and services.

 A firewall at the application layer cares little about how data is received and connected to the application or how it is formatted or encrypted.
 And this is what a traditional firewall would focus on.
 Instead, an application firewall monitors data exchanges between applications and other entities.
 Data exchange methods rather than location are examined when determining if policy violations have occurred.